Home

 Chiropractors are really the specialists in treating nerve entrapment syndromes, and what is known as a myofasciitis.
 It's what happens in the forearm as a nerve courses it's way thru a muscular tunnel in the forearm causing pain and tingling in the forearm and hand.
 So, it's logical we should be treating PNE's but we don't - because of the area involved.
 I know of only one chiro in the whole world - in Canada - who works with a gynaecologist, and is getting great results.

 I at CHIROPRACTIC ANSWERS have never done this, you understand, with a woman, but it is not dissimlar to what we do with men, except the entry point is the vagina not the anus.
 If you look at the Kegel link above, scroll down, you will see a graphic with finger in search of a muscle in spasm in the lower pelvic muscles.
-He, or better she perhaps, would do the same, working with a gynae, in search of the muscle entraping the nerve - if that is indeed the cause.
+He, or better she perhaps, would do the same, working with a gynae, in search of the muscle entrapping the nerve - if that is indeed the cause.

-if you scroll down to the second picture, you will notice how the nerves to upper leg and groin area travel down from the upper lumbar spine, behind the bowel and into the front of the leg via the groin.
+Back to the bowel movement worsening your pain.
+At this link: UPPER LEG PAIN ... if you scroll down to the second picture, you will notice how the nerves to upper leg and groin area travel down from the upper lumbar spine, behind the bowel and into the front of the leg via the groin.
 Somewhere along that course is quite possibly where the problem is.
 In the upper lumbar spine, from a variety of conditions within the abdoman, in the groin itself, and in the upper leg.
 Some of which I treat on a regular basis, but some is definitely 'medical'.
 For example a TB abscess in the psoas muscle can press on the Femoral nerve that goes to the groin.
 Do you feel 'sick'?
 Or just in pain?
 Fevers?
 Should that be the case then CHIROPRACTIC ANSWERS is not where you will find any solutions.
 It's definitely 'medical'.

 I'm assuming you have explored the medical route thoroughly, without success.
 That being the case, then CHIROPRACTIC ANSWERS suggests you shop around your area, talk to friends, your doctor, the local chiropractic branch and find out which chiropractors might be able to tackle this with you.
 I would look for a chiro who is used to doing specific muscle work with athletes.
 That would be a good start.
 There is a specific label here: A FICS qualification that some chiros have taken.
 He or she would be the one to seek out - a thinking chiropractor could apply what s/he has learned about muscles elsewhere in the body, and apply it to the deep pelvic muscles.
-International Federation of Sports Chiropractic, Fédération Internationale de Chiropratique du Sport, FICS ONLINE.
-But, just to warn you, it's a very big NO-NO chiropractors to do anything through the vagina.
-For obvious reasons.
-But working with a gynae there is no reason why a chiropractor should not be able to help you.

 I hope that CHIROPRACTIC ANSWERS has contributed to getting you onto the right path.
 Good luck.